Family Friendly Itinerary

 “Glamping: The activity of camping with some of the comforts of home.”

-Put on supportive shoes, pack a picnic lunch and swim suits, and get ready for a trip out to Sandy Cove and Whippoorwill Point.
-The trailhead starts 30 metres past the hot springs source near Harrison Resort.
-The first 150 metres are the most difficult but you’ll be rewarded, shortly, with an amazing view of Harrison Lake at the first plateau.
-After some twists and turns, you’ll reach Sandy Cove and discover a little secluded beach to picnic and swim at.
+In the afternoon head out on a hike in search of the elusive beast.
+Lace up your hikers and pack a picnic lunch and swimsuits for a family hike to Sandy Cove and Whippoorwill Point.
+Follow the lakefront past the Resort Hotel and Qwolts Park.
+The trailhead starts 30 meters past the hot springs source.
+The first 150 meters are the most difficult, but you’ll be rewarded with amazing views of Harrison Lake at the first plateau.
+After some twists and turns, you’ll reach Sandy Cove and discover a little secluded beach to picnic and swim.
 You can head back at this point or continue along the beach until you reach the far end and starting point of the Whippoorwill Point trail.
-The hike is moderate and four km in total.
-Alternatively, you can drive out to Agassiz and bike the country roads.
-Or, hit the mountain trails at Syéx̱w Chó:leqw Adventure Park.
-Bring your own or rent bikes at Harrison Hot Wheels.
+The hike is a moderate 3 km loop.
+Alternatively, you can drive to Agassiz and bike the country roads, or hit the mountain trails at Syéx̱w Chó:leqw Adventure Park.
+There are no bike rentals so remember to bring your own, and don’t forget your helmet!

 Esplanade Avenue is lined with cafés and bistros.
-When you get back to the Village, grab a warm bevvy before relaxing with a lakeside walk.
-The mountains are ablaze with fall colour this time of year – a sight not to miss.
+In the Village, grab a hand-crafted bevvy before relaxing with a lakeside walk.
+In the fall the mountains are ablaze with colour – a sight not to miss.

 Slopes, Skates, and Soaks